-Both Uncle Dixer and I get this question from time to time.
-The short answer is NO, there is no single best Feng Shui color for the bedroom.
-In fact, many colors are suitable for your bedroom, which you’ll find out why in this article.
+Both Uncle Dixer and I get asked about the best feng shui color for the bedroom from time to time.
+For both of us, the short answer is that there is no single best feng shui color for the bedroom.
+We believe that many colors can be suitable for your bedroom, and you’ll find out why in this article.

 “Best color for the bedroom would be colors that are calm, relaxing and helpful for falling asleep.
 Loud colors like red and bright orange should be avoided.

 It should also be a color that appeals to you and not a color that you dislike or something that a friend or a colleague tells you that you should have.
 A color you like helps you feel comfortable.
 And when you feel comfortable, you will feel relaxed, you will sleep well and be able to recharge your energy for the next day.”

 I totally agree with the points Uncle Dixer made here.
 But just as an aside, I am not Uncle Dixer.
 You can see who he is here, and you can see where our opinions on feng shui converge and/or diverge when you read his work.

 But what about other feng shui experts around the web?
 What’s their opinion on feng shui bedroom colors?

 Bedroom Colors Based on the Bagua and the Five Elements Theory